How Senz helps

 What is KAP?

-At Senz, you can enrol in Ketamine Assisted Psychotherapy (KAP).
+At Senz, you can enrol in Ketamine Assisted Psychotherapy (KAP) to combat your anxiety or depression.
 During KAP, ketamine induces an altered state of consciousness, opening you up to new perspectives and deeper, experiential processes.
 The therapy emphasizes bodily and non-verbal experiences in the moment.
-This treatment has proven successful in the United States and may help break persistent psychological issues such as depression.
+This treatment has proven successful in the United States and may help break persistent psychological issues such as depression or anxiety.

 Extensive research is currently being conducted on ketamine’s effects.
-Studies show that ketamine places the brain in a state particularly receptive to learning and new experiences, potentially leading to deeper therapeutic insights.
+Studies show that ketamine puts our brain in a state where it is particularly receptive to learning and new experiences, potentially leading to deeper therapeutic insights.
 Ketamine promotes neuroplasticity, enabling the formation of new neural connections, especially in areas responsible for emotional regulation and cognitive functions.
 This process can accelerate brain activity and support recovery from mood conditions.
 Many describe their ketamine experiences as deeply spiritual or emotional, often fostering greater acceptance and meaning in life.

 Ketamine is a well-known drug primarily used as an anesthetics.
-However, research shows that ketamine, under the right conditions, is also effective in reducing depressive symptoms.
+However, research shows that ketamine, under the right conditions, is also effective in reducing symptoms of depression.
 An important advantage is that ketamine treatments have minimal to no side effects.
-When administered in a specialized treatment center like Senz, the risk of addiction is minimal, and physical side effects are virtually absent.
+When administered in a specialized treatment center like Senz, the risk of addiction is as low as possbile, and physical side effects are virtually absent.

 The therapist supports you in exploring, deepening and clarifying your experiences.
 A KAP session lasts approximately two hours in total.
 After a KAP session, you are not allowed to participate in traffic.

 KAP therapy can be a profound and often surprising experience.
-You can discover new perspectives and emotions that can help you in your recovery.
-Do you want to know more
+You can discover new perspectives and emotions that can help you in your journey to recovery.
+Do you want to know more about this?

 Preparation

-When KAP is indicated, we will do an extensive preparation together.
-You will be introduced to the KAP room, will be explained what will happen and will receive tips about preparation and clothing, for example.
-This way we ensure that you know exactly what will happen and who will guide you.
+When Ketamine Assited Psychotherapy is indicated, we will do an extensive preparation together.
+You will be introduced to the KAP room, where we will explain what will happen and you will receive tips about preparation and clothing, for example.
+This way we ensure that you know exactly what will be going on and who will guide you.
 If you have any questions afterwards, you can always contact your therapist.